ipvsix/draft-sidspace-experiment/draft-ek-spring-sidspace-experiment.md

 # Proposed Structure

 The recommendation of this specification is for SRv6 domains to allocate SIDs from prefixes that are concatenations of the SRv6 SID prefix (5f00::/16) and an applicable ASN.
-Assuming 32-bit ASNs, this yields a /48 per ASN in use within an SRv6 domain, i.e. 5f00:<as.hi16>:<as.lo16>::/48.
+Assuming 32-bit ASNs, this yields a /48 per ASN in use within an SRv6 domain, i.e. 5f00:&lt;as.hi16&gt;:&lt;as.lo16&gt;::/48.

 ## SRv6 SID Documentation Prefixes

-Using 16-bit and 32-bit ASNs reserved for documentation purposes ([IANA-ASNs]) yields several SRv6 SID prefixes that might be used for SRv6 documentation purposes.
+Using 16-bit and 32-bit ASNs reserved for documentation purposes (&#91;IANA-ASNs&#93;) yields several SRv6 SID prefixes that might be used for SRv6 documentation purposes.
 These prefixes presently include:
 ...

 ## SRv6 SID Private Use Prefixes

-Using 16-bit and 32-bit ASNs reserved for private use purposes ([IANA-ASNs]) yields several SRv6 SID prefixes for private use.
+Using 16-bit and 32-bit ASNs reserved for private use purposes (&#91;IANA-ASNs&#93;) yields several SRv6 SID prefixes for private use.
 These prefixes presently include:
 ...